114 CatBoost: Ordered Boosting and Categorical Features Done Right

 Forcing one split per level is a real restriction.
 If the ideal model needs different features in different regions, an oblivious tree must spend extra depth or extra trees to express what an asymmetric tree captures in one branch.
 CatBoost compensates with the ensemble: many shallow symmetric trees, typically depth 6, combine to represent complex functions, and the per tree regularization tends to win on the dataset sizes CatBoost targets.
 The tradeoff is favorable often enough that the symmetric tree is the default, though it is not universally optimal.

-CatBoost ships as a Python package, pip install catboost, with three primary estimators: CatBoostClassifier, CatBoostRegressor, and the ranking oriented CatBoost.
-The scikit-learn compatible API means fit, predict, and predict_proba behave as expected and the models drop into pipelines and cross validation utilities.
+The package provides three primary estimators: CatBoostClassifier, CatBoostRegressor, and the ranking oriented CatBoost.
+The scikit-learn compatible API means fit, predict, and predict_proba behave as expected, and the models drop into pipelines and cross validation utilities.

 CatBoost is known for sane defaults, but a few parameters reward attention.